 Maggie (33) has it all: brains, beauty, an education, a fiancé, and plans for a family.
-Then a rare stroke leaves her permanently disabled and disfigured.
+Then a rare stroke leaves her permanently disabled.
 She leaves school, loses her body, her voice, her face, her vision, her man, her money, her ability to work, and nearly -- her mind.
 She links up with other disabled artists and performers with disabilities, chronic illness and chronic pain.
 Creating theatre and art together, they inspire a community to heal and connect with empathy, compassion, and humanity. #ArtHealsPain

 15 million people suffer a stroke each year worldwide.

 Stroke is the #4 killer and the #1 cause of long-term disability in the USA.

 There are over 7 million stroke survivors in the USA.

 Stroke kills 2x as many women as breast cancer each year, yet breast cancer receives 2.5x the amount of research funding.

 Only 10% of stroke survivors make a full recovery.

 Strokes in young people are on the rise – 1 out of 3 three strokes each year occur between infancy and middle age.

 Thoughts of suicide are higher in stroke survivors as compared to those with heart attack, diabetes, or cancer.